Best Known For

 Answer questions and see how you rank against other players.Play Now

 Republican politician Rick Perry was born on March 4, 1950, in the small community of Paint Creek, Texas.
 After graduating from Texas A&M University in 1972, Perry worked as a salesman, Air Force officer and cotton farmer.
-He was elected governor of Texas in 2000.
+He was elected governor of Texas in 2000, later making history as the longest-serving governor of the state.
 Perry later made an unsuccessful bid for the Republican presidential nomination in the 2012 election.

 In 1984, Perry was elected to the Texas House of Representatives.
 As a Democrat, he served three two-year terms in office.
 In 1988, Perry supported Al Gore in the Democratic presidential primaries and chaired the Gore campaign in Texas.
 In 1989, Perry announced that he was switching to the Republican party.
-The next year, as a newly minted Republican, Perry challenged Jim Hightower, the incumbent Democratic Agriculture Commissioner, and won.
-He served as the Agriculture Commissioner until he was elected Lieutenant Governor of Texas in 1998.
-He assumed the governorship in December 2000 when then-governor George W. Bush resigned to become President of the United States.
+The following year, as a newly minted Republican, Perry challenged Jim Hightower, the incumbent Democratic agriculture commissioner, and won.
+He served as the agriculture commissioner until he was elected lieutenant governor of Texas in 1998.
+He assumed the governorship in December 2000 when then-governor George W. Bush resigned to become president of the United States.
 Perry was elected in his own right to full gubernatorial terms in 2002, 2006 and 2010.

-In April 2011, Perry announced he would run for the Republican nomination for president of the United States in the 2012 presidential election.
+In April 2011, Perry announced he would run for the Republican nomination for the U.S. presidency in the 2012 presidential election.
 He faced stiff competition, however, from Newt Gingrich and Mitt Romney.
 During his campaign, Perry spoke out in favor of a smaller federal government, a flat 20 percent tax and developing energy security for the nation.
 He touted his accomplishments in Texas, especially in the area of job creation, and called for the closure of the departments of education and commerce.

 profile name: Rick Perry profile occupation: